Felix-vD/ThuisbezorgdProject/README.md

 Install Expo Go on your iOS/Android device.

+to log in to the application you can use the following credentials
+email: felixvandelden@gmail.com
+password: 123456

 In DevTools or CLI, select “Run on Android device/emulator” or “Run on iOS simulator”, or scan the QR code with Expo Go.

 The app will load your local bundle.